Veeva’s Agile Design approach focuses on user acceptance early in the build process to make testing a non-event at the end.

 User Acceptance Testing is the quality control process for EDC study builds, and they were relatively straightforward 20 years ago when EDCs were introduced.
 The advanced protocols and adaptive trials that are commonplace today make everything more complex — including UAT.

 The Agile Design methodology replaces static, inefficient processes developed around legacy EDCs with iterative and interactive processes better suited to complex trials and sponsor/CRO collaboration.
-Many organizations using Agile Design with Veeva Vault EDC complete UAT in a matter of days.
+Many organizations using Agile Design with Veeva EDC complete UAT in a matter of days.

 The Challenges

-Live, Interactive Design Reviews
+Live, Interactive Design Review & Decision Workshops

-Veeva’s risk-based approach to UAT gives teams the visibility and justification to test only what’s needed.
+Veeva EDC’s system-generated documentation gives teams the visibility and justification to test only what’s needed.
 Narrowing the fields and rules for testing saves significant time and effort.

 Conclusion

-Technology advances in Vault EDC, such as the system-generated Study Differential Report, minimize the forms and edit checks that need review and testing.
+Technology advances in Veeva EDC, such as the system-generated Study Differential Report, minimize the forms and edit checks that need review and testing.
 These changes make teams more agile and responsive to external demands and shrinking timelines.

 ii Tufts Impact Report 2017 eClinical Landscape Study